phillipdavidstearns/2DollarDMX/README.md

 See [the_forest](https://github.com/phillipdavidstearns/the_forest) repo for examples of how this hardware setup was used to:

-* Visualize network broadcst traffic in real-time
+* Visualize network broadcast traffic in real-time
 * Allow for local network control over TCP/IP

+Once [the_forest](https://github.com/phillipdavidstearns/the_forest) is installed on the Raspberry Pi:

+1. Start `the_forest.service`: `sudo systemctl start the_forest.service`
+1. Run the `controller.pde` Processing sketch in `.examples/processing/controller/` to control the lights.

 **Arduino**